Lydiva/alx-system_engineering-devops/0x02-shell_redirections/README.md

-create a file that writes into a file. if the file exists it should be overwritten
+Write a script that duplicates the last line of the file iacta